Published on

 Sanitizing agents, such as chlorine or bromine, keep the water inside hot tubs free of bacteria and other contaminants.

-When hot tubs are used frequently and by many people, the water easily gets contaminated with bacteria, viruses, parasites, and enzymes.
+When hot tubs are used frequently and by many people, the water quickly gets contaminated with bacteria, viruses, parasites, and enzymes.
 These contaminants come from sweat, wind-blown debris, and urine.

 Some hot tub contaminants can lead to potentially fatal health conditions, such as Legionnaires' disease.